anee-helsinki/LoveAndGenre/Lists/README.md

 <b>frequenciesOfGenres:</b> Different genres in the original Oracc metadata and their frequencies in our dataset.
 These genres were combined into broader categories (see the files genres_combined_variants and textGenresCombined).

+<b>frequenciesOfWords:</b> Frequencies of words in the dataset after we had separated the emotion verbs and their derivatives according to the genre of the document in which they appear.

 <b>genres_combined_variants.txt:</b> List used to combine Oracc genre definitions into broader categories.

 <b>gods_combined_variants.txt:</b> List used to normalize divine names.